anvaka/array-vs-object/README.md

 Chunk sum: 499500 499500 499500
 ```

 Like mentioned above, take these numbers with grain of salt.
-I did [n-body simulation tests](nbodyTest.js) with these approaches, and results were almost identical:
+I did [n-body simulation tests](nbodyTest.js) with these approaches, and performance was almost identical:

 ```
 > node nbodyTest.js